runebaas/switzerlan-rules/rules/tournaments/r6s.md

 These rules inherit all rules from the main rulebook.

-These rules apply to all participants of the Overwatch 2 tournament (hereinafter “OW” or “Game”).
+These rules apply to all participants of the "Rainbow 6: Siege" tournament (hereinafter "R6S" or "Game").

 The rules may be available in several languages.
 If the individual versions differ, the English version is considered the source of the truth.